-Summer’s coming (as hard as it is to believe right now) and here’s a common scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching Netflix, when all of a sudden – that distant awful sound; drip… drip… drip.
-They glance over to see the household pet licking at a puddle that’s gradually forming on the dining room floor.
-Suddenly: Concern, stress, and that sinking feeling.
+Summer’s coming (believe it or not) and here’s a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when all of a sudden – that distant terrible sound; drip… drip… drip.
+They look over to see the cat licking at a puddle that’s steadily forming on the dining room floor.
+Suddenly: Concern, stress, and that “how much will this cost?” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
-Nope – the air conditioning equipment may be frozen.
-This can happen anywhere, from Champaign to Timbuktu, regardless of summer heat.
+Nope – it’s the air conditioner of all things.
+This can occur anywhere, from the U.S. to Thailand, regardless of weather.

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Champaign area home.
-There are two primary reasons the evaporator coil may freeze:
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+Usually there are two factors why the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly disperse the heat, and consequently ‘overcools’ itself.
-The result of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly disperse the heat, and consequently ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C transformed into an old-school icebox.

-This can lead to a costly repair.
-When your unit ices over it can lead to a totaled compressor.
-Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many people are forced to choose between installing a new system vs repairing the old one.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+This can lead to a pricey repair.
+When your air conditioner ices over it can lead to a totaled compressor.
+Replacing your compressor could cost as much as a downpayment on a new system.
+Unfortunately, many homeowners are forced to decide between installing a new system and repairing the old unit.
+If you act quickly and call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.